Quality has its price.

 The quality of the source text is vital:

-In the case of rush jobs (with a deadline of under 24 hours), a surcharge of 15% may be assessed.
+In the case of rush jobs (with a deadline of under 24 hours), a surcharge may be assessed.

-For proof-reading and editing tasks, I charge an hourly rate of between US$40-60.
+Proof-reading and editing tasks are charged on an hourly basis.
 The time required to produce the desired result strongly depends on the quality of the original document.
 If you are interested in a free estimate, please don't hesitate to contact me at email@example.com.

-$40-60/hour (60 minutes)Learning materials will be provided by the instructor.
-For further information, please contact us at firstname.lastname@example.org or fill out the contact form on the contact page.
+Please contact me at firstname.lastname@example.org or fill out the contact form on the contact page.